akvo/akvo-lumen/backend/resources/org/akvo/dash/doc/intro.md

 ## Concepts

 Dash is a multi tenant system.
 There is a central component that handles the different tenants.
-We call this lord.
-The analogy comes from landlord and it's tenants.
+We call this tenant manager.

 ------------------------------------------------------------------------